 Learning outcomes of the course unit

 At the end of the course students will have acquired the knowledge to understand the market environment in which a food chain enterprise operates.
 The workshop is organized around the following themes:

 • the Supply-Demand Sheet and the foreign trade;

 Information available on key issues on internet will be identified and interpreted under the guidance of the instructor.

-A detailed syllabus with allocation of time to specific topics will be provided at the beginning of the course.
-This calendar is for planning purpose only and is tentative, actual allocation of time will depend on the overall class progress.
+The sequence of topics and case studies is tentative, actual allocation of time will depend on the overall class progress.